Top benefits of SOAR tools, plus potential pitfalls to consider

 To ensure successful adoption, IT leaders need to understand the benefits of SOAR tools, as well as potential disadvantages.
 Explore pros, cons and how to measure SOAR success.

 As organizations around the world face a constant and dynamic barrage of cybersecurity threats, the development of tools to accelerate security operations, automation and response, or SOAR, has rapidly increased.

-According to the FBI's Internet Crime Complaint Center 2020 Internet Crime Report, cybercrime resulted in more than $4.2 billion in annual losses, and most infosec teams are struggling to keep up due to limited resources and head count.
+According to the latest "Internet Crime Report" from the FBI's Internet Crime Complaint Center, cybercrime resulted in more than $6.9 billion in annual losses, up $2.7 billion from the previous year.
+Adding to the challenge is the fact that infosec teams are struggling to keep up with cyberthreats due to limited resources and head count.
 Overextended teams may also have accumulated numerous, often disparate, security tools to contain the firehose of threats -- each of which must be monitored, analyzed and triaged.

 Compare SOAR benefits vs. drawbacks